Late vacuum choice and slow roll approximation in gravitational particle production during reheating: Dynamics of a scalar field in flat FLRW cosmologies

 We will consider a massive scalar field $\varphi$ non-minimally coupled to gravity in a Friedmann-Lemaître-Robertson-Walker (FLRW) spacetime with vanishing spatial curvature \cite{Friedman1922, Friedman1924, Lemaitre1931, Robertson1935, Robertson1936a, Robertson1936b, Walker1937}.
 We will not consider here any coupling of the derivatives of the scalar field (see \cite{Borrajo2020}).

 The dynamics of our scalar field is encoded in the action

 where $g$ is the determinant of the metric, $m$ is the bare mass of the field, and $\xi$ is the coupling to the Ricci curvature scalar $R$.
+As it is well-known, this form of interaction is required to provide a renormalizable theory of scalar field.
 The geometry is determined by the spatially flat FLRW line element

 where we have considered Cartesian coordinates for the flat spatial sections, and $\eta$ is the conformal time, related to cosmological time by $a(\eta)d\eta=d t$.

 It is convenient to work with the auxiliary field